I Need Your Love (Calvin Harris song): Music videos

 The music video for "I Need Your Love" was directed by Emil Nava and premiered on 14 April 2013.
 It shortens the track by omitting some of the intro music, starting immediately with Goulding's first lines.

 The video starts with Goulding in bed, singing the song.
 She is joined by Harris, who is depicted to be in a romantic relationship with her.
-The video shifts to amateur-like footage of Goulding and Harris acting in an affectionate manner toward each other in different locations such as a resort, in a car, at a beach, and at a tattoo parlor.
-While the supposed "camcorder" is filming at a beach where Goulding and Harris once were, it gets picked up by individual who films himself skateboarding and later playing billiards.
-Shots of Goulding and Harris flash throughout the video, then it cuts back to the billiards scene, however the first individual is nowhere in sight, and instead a biker prepares the billiards table before seeing the camcorder and taking it, using it to film himself riding a motorcycle along a highway.
+The video shifts to amateur-like footage of Goulding and Harris acting in an affectionate manner toward each other in different locations such as a resort, in a car, at a beach, and in a tattoo parlour.
+While the supposed "camcorder" is filming at a beach where Goulding and Harris once were, it gets picked up by an individual who films himself skateboarding and later playing billiards.
+Shots of Goulding and Harris flash throughout the video, and then it cuts back to the billiards scene, however, the first individual is nowhere in sight, and instead, a biker prepares the billiards table before seeing the camcorder and taking it, using it to film himself riding a motorcycle along a highway.

 After this, the camcorder is picked up from the sidewalk by a third individual, who uses it to film a helicopter tour of Miami.
 Then, it is given to another individual jet skiing until he seems to lose the camcorder.
-Subsequently, the camcorder is found floating in water by a fifth individual who herself and another film each other on a boat cruise and later in a nightclub where Harris is performing as a DJ.
+Subsequently, the camcorder is found floating in the water by a fifth individual who herself and another film each other on a boat cruise and later in a nightclub where Harris is performing as a DJ.
 Harris is then seen dancing with Goulding from afar.
 As the camera moves towards Harris, he reaches out and holds it, aiming the view at the nightclub's audience.
 Scenes of the music video flash back in rapid succession, leading to the ending of the video with Harris setting the camera down and getting into bed with Goulding in the same bedroom as at the beginning of the video.

 The music video for "I Need Your Love" was nominated for Best Collaboration and Best Song of the Summer at the 2013 MTV Video Music Awards.

 On 3 April 2015, an alternate music video for "I Need Your Love" was supposedly leaked online.
 This version of the video "has a darker theme.
 It centers mostly on Goulding as she wears an all-black outfit while singing alone in the middle of dim-lit place surrounded by fog."
 Throughout the video, it depicts a fight between two men; a young boy climbing a twisted tree that catches fire; a young girl screaming atop a boulder; a woman being hung in mid-air as it rains; a male carrying an unconscious woman to a mountain of candles; and Harris is seen walking around in the fog as well.